 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.

-Serotonin syndrome Medsafe, New Zealand
+Serotonin syndrome Medsafe, NZ

 Serotonin Syndrome Patient Info, UK

-Advice about serotonin syndrome Medsafe New Zealand July 2015
+Advice about serotonin syndrome Medsafe, NZ, 2015

 Angela is a pharmacist in the Quality Use of Medicines Team at Waitematā District Health Board.
 She has experience in hospital pharmacy in New Zealand and in the UK, and was previously a medical writer for Elsevier in The Netherlands.
 Angela is interested in promoting the safe use of medicines, particularly high-risk medicines.